 (1) Whether assumptions, limits, and controls as specified in the CSEs are sufficiently robust to ensure that contingencies are unlikely to occur.
-The inspectors should consider whether specified controls are reasonable and reasonably adhere to the preferred control hierarchy of passive over active engineered, engineered over administrative, favorable geometry over other parameters where practical, etc., whether limits incorporate adequate safety margin (relative to process variability, uncertainty, and system sensitivity), and whether adequate management measures are specified.
+The inspectors should consider whether specified controls are reasonable and reasonably adhere to the preferred control hierarchy of passive over active engineered, engineered over administrative, favorable geometry over other parameters where practical, etc., whether limits incorporate adequate safety margin (relative to process variability, uncertainty, and system sensitivity), as required by the license and/or whether adequate management measures are specified to achieve the required likelihood/reliability (see section 02.02).

 (2) Whether contingencies as specified in the CSEs are independent to the extent practical.
 By independent it is meant that the occurrence of one contingency must not reasonably be considered to cause, or increase the likelihood of, the second contingency.
 Identifying any credible common-mode failure necessarily means the DCP has not been met.
 Reliance on more than one controlled parameter is preferred to reduce the likelihood of unanticipated common-mode failures.
-In the event only one parameter is controlled, diversity is preferred over redundancy in selecting controls Processes relying only on redundant simple administrative controls to satisfy the DCP are therefore of particular concern.
+In the event only one parameter is controlled, diversity is preferred over redundancy in selecting controls to reduce the likelihood of unanticipated common-mode failures.
+Processes relying only on redundant simple administrative controls to satisfy the DCP are therefore of particular concern.
+(Note that the independence of contingencies and the independence of IROFS may be defined differently and have a different historical and regulatory basis.)

 (3) Whether provision is made for the timely detection and correction of contingencies, to reduce the vulnerability of the process to concurrent failures.
 Processes where undetected failures or slow accumulations can occur are therefore of particular concern.